Not every visitor that comes to your website

-will enter through the home page — they may first land on a product subpage, blog post
+will enter through the home page — they may first land on a product page, blog post

 , case study

-, etc. That’s why having a ‘Start Here’ page provides immense value because it gives a clear, central location that directs visitors to where they want to go instead of them bouncing from your site.
+, etc. That’s why having a Start Here page provides immense value because it gives a clear, central location that directs visitors to where they want to go instead of them bouncing from your site.

-The Difference Between ‘Start Here’ and ‘About’ Pages
+The Difference Between Start Here and About Pages

-Often confused with the ‘About’ page, the ‘Start Here’ page serves a completely different function and its design should reflect that purpose.
-Visitors go to the ‘About’ page when they want to learn more about the brand’s story and journey.
+Often confused with the About page, the Start Here page serves a completely different function and its design should reflect that purpose.
+Visitors go to the About page when they want to learn more about the brand’s story and journey.

-Benefits of a ‘Start Here’ Page
+Benefits of a Start Here Page

-A ‘Start Here’ page is a fast, effective way to create a bond with new visitors to your site.
+A Start Here page is a fast, effective way to create a bond with new visitors to your site.
 Adding this page to your site offers a variety of benefits such as: